MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: End-to-End PPC Pipeline Fault-Tolerance

-\textbf{The functionality and position of the variable impact its fault tolerance.} Variables have different resilience to injected bit-flips.
+To understand error propagation across kernels, we analyze the impact of corrupted inter-kernel states in the PPC pipeline, which provides insights to improve the PPC kernels and facilitate error detection and mitigation in ~\S\ref{sec:dection_correction}.
+We do 100 navigation task runs for each evaluation.
+As shown in Fig.~\ref{fig:fault_characterization}, inter-kernel states exhibit different resilience and impact on UAV QoF metrics based on their functionality.
 For example, in the perception stage, \textit{future\_collision\_seq} is much more robust than \textit{time\_to\_collision}, whose QoF metrics noticeably vary when compared to the golden run.
-The functionality and position of these variables influence their fault tolerance and impact on MAV performance.
-Faults in \textit{time\_to\_collision} can skew the drone's perceived distance to obstacles.
-Similarly, data corruption of \textit{(x,y,z)} and \textit{yaw} of way-points planned by motion planner can lead to an incorrect direction or crash into obstacles, and faults in \textit{(vx, vy, vz)} could make the drone fail to keep track of a trajectory.
-As a result, the distorted trajectory lead to collision or an increase in flight time and mission energy.
+Faults in \textit{time\_to\_collision} can skew the UAV's perceived distance to obstacles.
+Similarly, data corruption of \textit{(x, y, z)} and \textit{yaw} of way-points planned by motion planner can lead to a wrong direction or crash into obstacles, and faults in \textit{(vx, vy, vz)} could make the UAV fail to keep track of a trajectory.
+As a result, the distorted trajectory leads to collision or increased flight time and mission energy.

-\textbf{Sign bits and exponent fields are more vulnerable to faults than mantissa fields.} Single bit-flip in different data fields of a variable has a distinct level of impact on MAV performance.
-We conduct 100 fault injection experiments at the float64 variable \textit{(x, y, z)}, which contains 1 sign bit, 11 exponent bits, and 52 mantissa bits.
-Faults in sign and exponent fields have a greater impact on drone's reliability and result in increased flight time, energy, and failure cases, as shown in Fig.~\ref{fig:bit}.
-Faults in the sign and exponent will result in a greater change in the variable's value compared to faults in the mantissa field.
-For example, when a single bit-flip at the exponent and sign, a value is corrupted from 1.38 to 0 and -1.38, respectively, as illustrated in Fig.~\ref{fig:data_range}.

-As MAVFI supports both single-bit and multiple-bit injection, we also evaluate the end-to-end performance impact with multiple bit-flips, as shown in Tab.~\ref{tab:multi-bit}.
-In this experiment, 100 fault injections are performed for 1-, 3-, 5-bits at \textit{(ax, ay, az)}, which are the output variables of the planning stage.
-By injecting faults from 1-bit to 5-bits, the average flight time and energy increase by 6.2s and 3.9kJ, respectively, and the success rate decreases by 3\%.
-Since more bit-flips are more likely to affect the sign and exponent fields, the value changes could be more dramatic for multiple-bit injection.
+Bit-flips in different data fields impact UAV behavior differently.
+Prior works have evaluated data field impact on the processor and neural network~\cite{li2017understanding}, and we further corroborate this in end-to-end UAV systems from the application-level perspective.
+Our results show that faults in sign and exponent fields have a greater impact on the UAV's resilience and result in increased flight time, energy, and failure cases.
+We leverage this insight in lightweight UAV anomaly detection in \S\ref{sec:dection_correction}.